allista/ThrottleControlledAvionics/ChanegLog.md

     	* Improved trajectory optimization by using the closest elliptic transfer when a para/hyperbolic transfer time is given and by adding additional maneuver start time prescan.
         * Improved fine-tuning by selecting initial transfer time to be equal to the current nearest approach time.
         * Additional fine-tuning of the approach after Match Orbits is used only when the target is out of loading range (i.e. not yet visible).
-        * Coast stage is only used when distance to target is grater then the tolerance threshold to avoid unnesessary fine-tuning.
+        * Coast stage is only used when distance to target is grater then the tolerance threshold to avoid unnecessary fine-tuning.
     * **Deorbit Autopilot**:
     	* Landing Trajectory corrects brake time to get the proper fly-over altitude.
 This fixes the inability to land on a very-low-gravity worlds like Minmus.
         * Improved trajectory calculation for extremly high-lat targes (i.e. poles) + improved trajectory optimization times.